Minimizing Uniformly Convex Functions by Cubic Regularization of Newton Method: Regularized Newton Method

-If we would know in advance that $f$ is a convex quadratic function, then no regularization is needed since a single step~\eqref{CubicStep} with $H \equiv 0$ solves the problem.
-However, if our function is given by a black-box oracle and we do not know a priori that its smooth part is quadratic, then we can still use the Algorithm~1.
-For this case we prove the following simple result.
+In the remaining part of the paper, we usually assume that the smooth part of our objective is not \textit{purely quadratic}.
+This is equivalent to the condition $\inf_{\nu \in [0, 1]} \Hfnu > 0$.
+However, to conclude this section, let us briefly discuss the case $\min_{\nu \in [0, 1]} \Hfnu = 0$.
+If we would know in advance that $f$ is a convex quadratic function, then no regularization is needed since a single step $x \mapsto T_H(x)$ with $H := 0$ solves the problem.
+However, if our function is given by a black-box oracle and we do not know a priori that its smooth part is quadratic, then we can still use Algorithm~1.
+For this case, we prove the following simple result.